What is a Customer Data Platform (CDP)?

 Enterprise CDPs must cater to a distinct set of requirements, most notably around grander customer scale, increased data flexibility, greater technology interoperation, and more stringent data privacy.
 Read more to understand the details of each.

 Fortune 500 organizations often have millions of customers (if not hundreds of millions).
-These companies often serve customers through multiple online and offline channels, meaning a CDP must be able to process petabytes of incoming data.
+These companies often serve customers through multiple online and offline channels, meaning a CDP must be able to process petabytes of incoming data to become an effective business tool and marketing system.
 If a petabyte of data is hard to grasp, consider that one petabyte is equivalent to twenty million four-drawer filing cabinets full of text.
 This means your CDP needs enormous horsepower to compute all of that data during ingestion, segmentation, predictive analytics, and activation exercises.

-- Ability to ingest data in any format, which is necessary for two reasons: 1) the wide variety of data sources enterprises work with; and 2) the limited IT resources available to preconfigure them for insights and activation.
+- Customer data platform software has the capability to ingest data in any format, which is necessary for two reasons: 1) the wide variety of data sources enterprises work with; and 2) the limited IT resources available to preconfigure them for insights and activation.

 - Ability to resolve identities, given the probability that customers will represent themselves with small variations any time they interact (different email, different phone)